Ismobro/expenseTracker/README.md

 # ExpenseTracker

 A simple java tool to track expenses.
-It is a WIP solution to the roadmap.sh project of the same name, found here: https://roadmap.sh/projects/expense-tracker.
+It is a (mostly complete) solution to the roadmap.sh project of the same name, found here: https://roadmap.sh/projects/expense-tracker.

 ## Description & Functionality